 An F-1 or J-1 student planning to travel out of the US must report to the DSO at least one to two weeks before traveling.
 Unfortunately, some foreign students have encountered delays when seeking entry/reentry at the US Port on a student visa (i.e. secondary inspection).
 To minimize delays, a student should be certain that the DSO has his/her travel information.
+In general, when traveling internationally, F-1 students will need the following documents for re-entry to the US:

-Students should ALWAYS be sure to get a DSO travel signature (endorsement) on page 3 of their I-20 two-four weeks before traveling outside the US.
-Students should carry their passport(s), student immigration documents, evidence of financial resources, and proof of enrollment (transcripts) at Golden Gate University (GGU) School of Law especially when traveling internationally.
+- a.
+Passport valid for at least six months beyond the date of re-entry to the US - b.
+Valid Visa - c.
+Valid I-20 with travel signature endorsed by a DSO no more than 6 months old.
+Students should ALWAYS be sure to get a DSO travel signature (endorsement) on page 2 of their I-20 two-four weeks before traveling outside the US.
+To obtain a travel signature students need to submit an online I-20 Travel Signature request. - d.
+Evidence of financial resources - e.
+Proof of enrollment (transcripts) at GGU School of Law